parse-community/docs/_includes/cloudcode/cloud-code.md

 ```

 # Using the Master Key in cloud code
-Set `useMasterKey:true` in the reqeusts that require master key.
+Set `useMasterKey:true` in the requests that require master key.

 ## Examples: